İbrahim Kaypakkaya: Legacy

-After his death, Kaypakkaya became a martyr for the Turkish Communist revolutionary movement by "]choosing to die rather than give information.
+After his death, Kaypakkaya became a martyr for the Turkish Communist revolutionary movement by "choosing to die rather than give information.
 Despite his young age, he was a prominent Marxist theorist in Turkey, and his influence can be felt in many international communist movements.
 His book "On the National Question" is read among Marxist circles, especially in the context of Kurdish self-determination.

-Kaypakkaya's grave has been at the centre of many controversies. Şükran Kaypakkaya, Ibrahim Kaypakkaya's mother, was subject to criminal indictment for visiting her son's grave, along with many other people.
+Kaypakkaya's grave has been at the centre of many controversies, controls such as ID checks and drone surveillance reportedly become 'routine' during commemorations held at the graveside, whilst in 2012 İbrahim's mother, Şükran Kaypakkaya, alongside others became subject to criminal indictment for “making propaganda for a terrorist organization and praising crime and a criminal.” after a yearly ceremony to commemorate her son, claiming only to want to water the flowers around the grave.
 In 2025, a camera was set up to watch his grave, and this was reported on by several anti-government outlets.